michaelsballoni/mscript/README.md

-Strings can be double- or single-quoted, 'foo ("bar")' and "foo ('bar')" are valid; this is handy for building command lines that involve lots of double-quotes; just use single quotes around them.
+Strings can be double- or single-quoted, 'foo ("bar")' and "foo ('bar')" are valid; this is handy for building command lines that involve lots of double-quotes; just use single quotes around them

+There are no escape characters in strings; this way you don't have to double-up \\'s

+If you need special characters there are the squote (single quote), dquote (double quote), tab, crlf, and lf string constants.

 String promotion:
 If either side of binary expression evaluates to a string, the expression promotes both sides to string

 Bool short-circuiting:
 The left expression is evaluated first
 If && and left is false, expression is false
 If || and left is true, expression is true

 Standard math functions, for your math homework: abs asin acos atan ceil cos cosh exp floor log log2 log10 round sin sinh sqrt tan tanh

-getType(obj) - the type of an object obj as a string
-			 - you can also say obj.getType()
-			 - see the shorthand?
-number(val)	 - convert a string or bool into a number string(val)  - convert anything into a string list(item1, item2, etc.) - create a new list with the elements passed in index(key1, value1, key2, value2) - create a new index with the pairs of keys and values passed in
+getType(obj) - the type of an object obj as a string; you can also say obj.getType() number(val)  - convert a string or bool into a number string(val)  - convert anything into a string list(item1, item2, etc.) - create a new list with the elements passed in index(key1, value1, key2, value2) - create a new index with the pairs of keys and values passed in

-obj.clone() - deeply clone an object, including indexes containing list values, etc. obj.length() - C++ .size(), string or list length, or index pair count
+obj.clone() - deeply clone an object, including indexes containing lists containing indexes, etc. obj.length() - C++ .size(), string or list length, or index pair count

 obj.add(to_add1, to_add2...) - append to a string, add to a list, or add pairs to an index obj.set(key, value) - set a character in a string, change the value at a key in a list or index obj.get(key) - return the character of a string, the element in a list, or the value for the key in an index obj.has(value) - returns if string has substring, list has item, or index has key

 obj.keys(), obj.values() - index collection access